-NOTE: For proper seating of the cooling shroud in the chassis, ensure that the cables inside the system are routed through the cable routing latch.
+NOTE: For proper seating of the cooling shroud in the system chassis, ensure that the cables inside the system are routed along the chassis wall and secured using the cable securing clips.

-- 1. Align the cooling shroud with the numbered fan bays as a guide. - Lower the cooling shroud into the chassis so that the four tabs on the cooling shroud rest on the cooling fan bracket.
+- Align the two slots on the cooling shroud with the tabs on the internal cooling fan.
+1. - 2.
+Lower the cooling shroud into the chassis until the two slots on the cooling shroud are flush with the tabs on the internal cooling fan.